HISMalawi/eBRS-HQ-2.0/README.md

 1. Using the same couchdb database, changes will be made only in settings.yml

-2. In settings.yml, change location_id to be get location_id of district e.g 261 for Machinga
+2. In settings.yml, change location_id to location_id of district e.g 261 for Machinga

 3. In settings.yml, also change migration_mode to 'DC'